simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 so this example contains two sections.
 Furthermore, each section consists of three values.

-1. The first value denotes the minimum size for this section to take effect;
+1. The first value denotes the minimum size in bytes for this section to take effect;
    read it as "if message size is greater than this value (and other section has a larger first value that is also smaller than the message size), use this".
    In the first section above, this value is "1".